 Geoff, longtime THP volunteer

 THP is a volunteer-driven organization.
 Without your assistance we cannot meet the needs of our clients and community.
 Don’t underestimate the power you have to make a difference!
 No matter your talents or area of interest, there is a place for you at THP.
-Volunteers play an intricate and essential part in every facet of our work – from direct client care to participating in Dining For Friends and Winter Walk for AIDS and Ron Johnson 5K Run, annual fund and awareness raising events sponsored by THP.
+Volunteers play an intricate and essential part in every facet of our work – from direct client care to participating in Dining For Friends and the Ron Johnson Red Ribbon Run & AIDS Walk, annual fund and awareness raising events sponsored by THP.